tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://sci-hub.se/https://www.cambridge.org/core/journals/religion-and-american-culture/article/abs/last-night-i-prayed-to-matthew-matthew-shepard-homosexuality-and-popular-martyrdom-in-contemporary-america/4F55D8B7130E1B5FDB7980025167B3DE p.121

 <mark>Aaron Kreifels inspected the twisted wheel of his mountain bike.</mark> An avid cyclist, the eighteen-year-old college student <mark>had decided earlier that cool evening</mark> of October 7, 1998, <mark>to take a ride on an old, double-rutted road just outside Laramie, Wyoming.
 Now, it did not seem like such a good idea.
 He had fallen while struggling through deep sand.
 Although he was unhurt, his bike was too badly damaged to ride home.
 Looking at the broken spokes, he noticed something tied to a nearby fence.
-“At first I thought it was a scarecrow,” Kreifels later told</mark> the Denver Post, “so I didn’t think much of it.
+"At first I thought it was a scarecrow,” Kreifels later told</mark> the Denver Post, "so I didn’t think much of it.
 Then I went around and noticed it was a real person.
 I checked to see if he was conscious or not, and when I found out he wasn’t, I ran and got help as fast as I could.”<sup>1</sup>

 </from>
 </compare>